-Students who fail to register during the designated dates for registration are charged a late registration fee of Tk. \\\\ (amount may be decided by the authority).
+Students who fail to register during the designated dates for registration are charged a late registration fee of Tk. (amount may be decided by the authority).
 This extra fee will not be waived whatever be the reason for late registration.

-AmendedStudents who fail to register during the

-designated dates for registration are charged a

-late registation fee of Tk.
-100.00 (One

-hundred) only.
-This extra fee will not be

-waived whatever be the reason for late
+Amended Vide A.C Resolution dated 26.5.94 Students who fail to register during the designated dates for registration are charged a late registration fee of Tk.
+100.00 (One hundred) only.
+This extra fee will not be waived whatever be the reason for late registration.

-registration.